Atrial Septal Defect Repair in Children

-- Your child may need blood tests, a chest x-ray, an EKG, or an echocardiogram before his surgery.
-He may need to stay in the hospital the night before his surgery to complete these tests.
-The tests will help his surgeon plan for his surgery.
+- Your child may need blood tests, a chest x-ray, an EKG, or an echocardiogram before his or her surgery.
+He or she may need to stay in the hospital the night before his or her surgery to complete these tests.
+The tests will help his or her surgeon plan for his or her surgery.
 They will also make sure your child is ready for surgery.
-Your child may be able to donate his own blood before surgery.
+Your child may be able to donate his or her own blood before surgery.
 You, a family member, or a friend with the same blood type as your child, may be able to donate blood for him.

-- Your child's surgeon may tell you not to give your child anything to eat or drink after midnight on the day of his surgery.
-He will tell you what medicines to give him or not give him on the day of his surgery.
-Your child will be given an antibiotic through his IV on the day of surgery.
+- Your child's surgeon may tell you not to give your child anything to eat or drink after midnight on the day of his or her surgery.
+He or she will tell you what medicines to give him or not give him on the day of his or her surgery.
+Your child will be given an antibiotic through his or her IV on the day of surgery.
 This will help prevent a bacterial infection.
 Tell the healthcare provider if he has ever had an allergic reaction to an antibiotic.
-He may also be given IV medicine to help him stay calm.
+He or she may also be given IV medicine to help him stay calm.
 Your child's healthcare provider may let you be with your child until he is asleep.

 What will happen during an ASD repair?

 - Your child will be given general anesthesia to keep him asleep and free from pain during surgery.
-An IV may be placed in your child's wrist to monitor his blood pressure.
-A second IV may be placed in a large vein to monitor pressures in his heart.
-Your child's surgeon will make an incision in his chest.
-He will cut or spread your child's ribcage apart to reach his heart.
+An IV may be placed in your child's wrist to monitor his or her blood pressure.
+A second IV may be placed in a large vein to monitor pressures in his or her heart.
+Your child's surgeon will make an incision in his or her chest.
+He or she will cut or spread your child's ribcage apart to reach his or her heart.
 Your child's heart may be connected to a bypass machine.
-This machine will pump blood to his body and keep blood out of his heart during surgery.
+This machine will pump blood to his or her body and keep blood out of his or her heart during surgery.

 - Your child's surgeon will make a second incision in your child's heart.
-He will close the ASD with stitches or a patch.
+He or she will close the ASD with stitches or a patch.
 The bypass machine will be stopped and blood will flow through your child's heart again.
 The incision in your child's heart will be closed with stitches.
-His surgeon may place a drain in his chest to remove air, blood, or fluid.
+His or her surgeon may place a drain in his or her chest to remove air, blood, or fluid.
 The incision in your child's chest will be closed with wire and stitches or staples.
 A bandage will be placed over the incision.